28-Day Vegetarian Meal Plan Based on Your Menstrual Cycle | Paloma Chiara

 Step 2: Add Your First Meal to the Calendar

-Now comes the fun part—scheduling your cycle-synced meals!
-Let’s start with Day 1 of your menstrual phase.
+Time to schedule your cycle-synced meals.
+Start with Day 1 of your menstrual phase.
 Click on the first day of your predicted menstrual phase in the calendar view.
 Select “Add Task” and type in the meal you want to prepare, such as “Lentil Soup” from the meal plan above.

 Once you’ve added the task name, scroll down to find the “Phase Repeat” option.
 This is where Kilova’s magic happens.
 Select “Menstrual Phase” and choose “Repeat first day of each menstrual phase.”
 This tells the app to automatically schedule Lentil Soup on the first day of every menstrual phase going forward.
 No more manually entering the same meal every month—Kilova does it for you!